Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

 \section{INTRODUCTION}

 A large number of experiments in nuclear and particle physics require the measurement of energy, position and timing with high resolution.
-Good energy resolution can be attained with the use of high light-yield materials, while time resolution requires fast decay time.
+Good energy resolution can be attained with the use of high light-yield materials ($y$), while time resolution requires fast decay time of the scintillator ($\tau$).
 In addition, calorimetry requires high density and good optical quality, e.g., a material transparent to its own emission light.

 A number of crystals made of inorganic scintillators offer, to variable degrees, all of the above.
-Among these, the most extensively used is NaI(Tl), a very bright ($y = 38\,000$~photons/MeV) and fast scintillator ($\tau =250$~ps).
-Other popular inorganic scintillators are CsI(Tl) ($y = 17\,100$~photons/MeV, $\tau =1000$~ps), LYSO(Ce) ($y = 25\,000$~photons/MeV, $\tau =40$~ps) and BGO ($y = 8\,200$~photons/MeV, $\tau =300$~ps).
-The density of the above scintillators vary between 3.7 gr/cm$^3$ (for NaI) and 7.2 gr/cm$^3$ (for LYSO).
+Among these, the most extensively used is NaI(Tl), a very bright ($y = 38\,000$~photons/MeV) and fast scintillator ($\tau =250$~ns \cite{naI}).
+Other popular inorganic scintillators are CsI(Tl) ($y = 17\,100$~photons/MeV, $\tau =900$~ns \cite{csI}), LYSO(Ce) ($y = 25\,000$~photons/MeV, $\tau =40$~ns \cite{lysoCe} ) and BGO ($y\sim 9\,000$~photons/MeV, $\tau =300$~ns \cite{bgo}).
+The density of the above scintillators varies between 3.7 g/cm$^3$ (for NaI) and 7.2 g/cm$^3$ (for LYSO).
 Good spatial resolution is also often a requirement of nuclear and particle physics experiments.
-This can be achieved by segmenting the scintillators (along the transverse plane relative to the incident particles).
+This can be achieved, for example, by segmenting the scintillators (along the transverse plane relative to the incident particles).

 All of the above crystals have either been used in, or actively pursued for, high energy and nuclear physics experiments.
 NaI was used in Crystal Ball, CsI in CLEO and BGO in L3.
 LYSO is one of the best candidates for future collider applications, due to its excellent properties (high light yield, fast decay time, high density) and radiation hardness \cite{MaterialsFutureColliders}.
-LYSO is also the preferred scintillation material in modern Positron Emission Tomography (PET) scanners\cite{review_fb, Westerwoudt_2014, Conti_2019}.
+LYSO is also the preferred scintillation material in modern Positron Emission Tomography (PET) scanners \cite{review_fb, Westerwoudt_2014, Conti_2019}.
+PET scanners benefit from a good energy resolution, because energy resolution allows one to reject a larger Compton scatter fraction, i.e., coincidences where one or both photons interact in the body of the patient and lose part of their energy.
+Those coincidences add noise to the image, since the direction of the gamma changes after the scattering.